reeshuffled/reeshuffled.github.io/_posts/2023-10-24-Why-Get-Into-Beer?.md

 ---
 layout: article
-categories: Articles
-tags: ["Beer"]
+tags:
+- Beer
-title: "Why Get Into Beer?"
+title: Why Get Into Beer?
 slug: why-get-into-beer
-description: "Reasons why you should give beer a chance."
+description: Reasons why you should give beer a chance.
-started_at: "2023-10-14 09:38:00"
+started_at: '2023-10-14 09:38:00'
+category: Garden
 ---

 ## Background